sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 step 2: declare a variable count,i,j and k and range. range variable is the input from user

+step 3: Check some valildation if the given range is string or not.
+If it is string or boolean then return not valid and go to step 5.

-step 3: declare for loop with initialize variable i = 1 , condition i <= 50 and i incremented by one.
+step 4: declare for loop with initialize variable i = 1 , condition i <= 50 and i incremented by one.

-step 3.1: Assign i value to variable j.
+step 4.1: Assign i value to variable j.

-step 3.2: declare while loop with condition of j.
+step 4.2: declare while loop with condition of j.

-step 3.2.1: calculate remainder of the number and stored in variable k.
+step 4.2.1: calculate remainder of the number and stored in variable k.

-step 3.2.2: check if condition of k === 0.
+step 4.2.2: check if condition of k === 0.
 If the condition is true then increase count by one.

-step 3.2.3: divide j by 10 and store to variable j and go to step 3.2.
+step 4.2.3: divide j by 10 and store to variable j and go to step 3.2.

-step 3.3: print count.
+step 4.3: print count.

 step 4: stop the program.